-2020 COTA Local Rules and Regulations
+2025 COTA Local Rules and Regulations

 The purpose of COTA League play is to promote USTA team tennis for men and women at established ratings of the National Tennis Rating Program (NTRP) within the counties of Barrow, Clarke, Jackson, Madison, Morgan, and Oconee.
 All team matches must be played out of facilities within these boundaries.
+COTA’s Rules and Regulations govern local USTA league play within the previously mentioned counties.

 I. Regulations

-The Clarke Oconee Tennis Association (COTA) agrees to the rules and regulations of the USTA, USTA Southern, and USTA Georgia as published.
+COTA agrees to the rules and regulations of the USTA, USTA Southern, and USTA Georgia as published.
 In addition, COTA also sets forth the following rules to apply to local league matches.

 II.
 Membership